Electrotherapy: How CES Can Help With Anxiety

 7. You can turn up the intensity if/when desired

-9. You should not feel any sensations of pain or discomfort (if you do the intensity is way too high)
+9. You should not feel any sensations of pain or discomfort (if you do, the intensity is way too high)

-10. Most devices will auto shut off at the end of the session, if not turn off the device once finished
+10. Most devices will auto shut-off at the end of the session; if not, turn off the device once finished

-Session Lengths:
+Session Lengths

-Most CES sessions range from 20 mins-1 hour.
-We generally recommend starting with 15-20 mins to see how CES works for you before committing to longer periods of time.
 Many people find a 20 min session per day or every other day optimal.
-Others may prefer a slightly longer session.
+You might find this optimal or you may prefer a slightly longer session.

 Using CES Long Term